mahklb612/ICARUS/README.md

 ---

-## 9. Troubleshooting commonn Problems
+## 10. Troubleshooting Common Problems

 ### Problem: `GEMINI_API_KEY was not found`